m0mosenpai/m0mosenpai/README.md

 I'm an Electronics student interested in Software Development, Design and Information Security. <br>

-- 🔭 Teaching/ Mentoring Intern @[Tekie](https://www.tekie.in/) - teaching kids programming and making it accessible to all.
+- 🔭 Teaching/ Mentoring Intern @[Tekie](https://www.tekie.in/) - exposing young children to the world of programming.
 - 🌱 I'm currently exploring Open Source, learning Vim and working on improving my Algorithmic and Design Patterns knowledge.
 - 👯 I'm open to collaborate on projects - especially automation and dealing with hardware-software both.